munshaw/my-systems-old/Workstation.md

 ## Development stuff

-Simple, zero-configuration development envrionments are used like any other app.
+Zero-configuration development envrionments are used like any other app.
 For example, LaTeX, RStudio, Octave, Godot, and Racket.

 Complex development environments (and their vscode extentions) are isolated in seperate `$HOME` directories to avoid contamination.